kryptogo/jobs/README.md

 - Ability to proactively identify, analyze and resolve issues and provide timely, concise and business-focused legal advice in a fast-paced, dynamic environment
 - Proficiency in English
 - Fluent in Japanese is a plus

+---

+### Admin

+#### Front Desk/ Receptionist

+As the Receptionist in COBINHOOD, you will need to be a masterful problem-solver and an organizational force given complex calendaring.
+We can’t all love our jobs… that’s a little bit unrealistic.
+But in COBINHOOD we all make an effort to be happy and enjoy parts of our working life!

+**Responsibilities**:
+- Answer, screen, and forward any incoming phone calls while providing basic information as needed
+- Maintain security by following procedures and controlling access
+- Organize space planning and large offsite events
+- Perform general clerical duties including answering phones, taking and distributing messages
+- Handle special projects as assigned

+**Essential Requirements**:
+- 1 - 2 years of experience in administrative support or as a receptionist
+- Experience prioritizing multiple projects
+- Must speak in fluent English
+- Proficient in Microsoft Excel, PowerPoint, Word and Google applications
+- Strong organizational and communication skills, team orientated philosophy, and problem solving skills

+**Desirable Qualifications**:
+- Hotel and concierge experience is welcome
+- Willing to Go Above and Beyond
+- Someone who will keep his/her work area clean and organized
+- Friendly, calm and composed